letelescope/ascom-flat-panel/README.md

 ## Introduction

 This project is an open source initiative, under the MIT license, by *Le Telescope*.
 This is the v2 of a fully automated and drivable motorized flat panel/dust cap.
-The device is nicknamed FFFPV2.
+The device is nicknamed FFFP.
 Don't ask why!
 If you still want to know, see the  [misc. section](#miscellaneous) of this readme.

 This project should contain all you need to build your own *ASCOM* and/or *INDI* driven Flat Panel.